 Do I need to book it in advance?
 The Salkantay Trek to Machu Picchu has departures guaranteed, but train tickets and entrance to Huayna Picchu mountain are subjet to availability.
 For that reason, we HIGHLY recommend booking it in advance to ensure you receive exactly what you want!

 PLEASE NOTE: May, June and July are peak months of a HIGH TOURIST SEASON in Cusco.
 It means that train tickets ARE SELL OUT QUICKLY!!
 Please be aware that the trek leaves daily; however, return train tickets may not be available, if you like to book on last moment.
 To avoid this inconvenience, please book it several weeks in advance!

-Early morning pick up at your hotel to after doing a 3 hour bus ride from Cusco (3400m)- to Mollepata (2700m), and one and a half hour drive more to Soraypampa (3750mt).
+Early morning we pick up at your hotel to a 3 hour bus ride from Cusco (3400m)- to Mollepata (2700m), and one and a half hour drive more to Soraypampa (3750mt).
 Briefly stop in Limatambo or Mollepata to have breakfast and then carry on our journey to the trailhead in Soraypampa.

 We start a gentle hike at the head of the valley.
 The trail goes steep uphill and comes to a series of zigzags.
 All around, you will enjoy a breathtaking view of Humantay and Salkantay.
 Then, to catch our breath, we will drop gently down to the small laguna Soyrococha where we stop for lunch.